malklera/cadetRevenue/README.md

 [ ] If a procedings gets cut by an accidental new line i will have to manually modify the file

+[ ] For now the used directories have to be created manually

 ```
 M:2000+3000+